helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 79. Alright, now that we've defined the mathematical objects of the Markov chain, the Markov decision process, and the partially observed Markov decision process, let's define an objective for reinforcement learning.
 80. So in reinforcement learning, we're going to be learning some object that defines a policy.
 81. So for now let's just assume that we learn the policy directly, and we'll see later on how there are some other methods that might represent a policy implicitly.
-82. But for now we'll be explicitly learning pi theta, a given s.
+82. But for now we'll be explicitly learning pi θ, a given s.
-83. We'll come back to the partially observed case later, for now let's just say that our policy is conditional on s, and theta corresponds to the parameters of the policy.
+83. We'll come back to the partially observed case later, for now let's just say that our policy is conditional on s, and θ corresponds to the parameters of the policy.
-84. So if the policy is a deep neural net, then theta denotes the parameters of that deep neural net.
+84. So if the policy is a deep neural net, then θ denotes the parameters of that deep neural net.
 85. The state goes into the policy, the action comes out, and then the state and action go into the transition probability, basically the physics that govern the world, which produces the next state.
 86. Right?
 87. So that's the process that we are controlling.